 The terrain underfoot can get pretty rocky and rough along the way, so make sure you have good footwear and are of a good level of fitness.
 For those not so fitness-minded, you can complete a smaller section of this Sydney walk, from Cape Solander (a great place to view migrating whales and huge waves during big swells) to Cape Baily Lighthouse.

 Bradleys Head to Chowder Bay

-This walk forms part of the much longer Harbour Bridge to Spit Bridge (16.5km one way), and is much more manageable at just 4km one way.
+This walk forms part of the much longer Harbour Bridge to Spit Bridge (16.5km one way) and is much more manageable at just 4km one way.
 Graded at a level 3, this walk is suitable for most people, regardless of fitness level.
-Along the path, you’re presented with sublime views of Sydney Harbour and its landmark buildings, along with views of millionaire’s paradise, Rose Bay.
-Sections of the walk pass through forested areas, giving you a chance to see some Australian wildlife up close.
+Along the path, you’re presented with sublime views of Sydney Harbour and its landmark buildings, along with views of the millionaire’s paradise, Rose Bay.
+Sections of this Sydney walk pass through forested areas, giving you a chance to see some Australian wildlife up close.

 You’ll need to start at Taronga Zoo (perhaps after making a morning visit) and follow the path to Chowder Bay, which is a prime picnic, swimming and scuba diving location.

 Back to the Royal National Park now and the Couranga walking track.
 This walk isn’t coastal – so offers something completely different to the vast majority of other walks on this list – as not everybody needs to see the ocean every time they want to go walking.

 Instead, this walk caters to those who want to get lost in nature, with sprawling sections of wildflowers in the spring.
 Rainforest trees shield you for the majority of this walk, so you’re well-protected from the sun (although still wear sun cream during summer months, of course), which are also home to various wildlife, so make sure you have your camera fully charged.

 At 5.1km one-way, the Couranga track is relatively easy and is suitable for walkers of all abilities.